 The answer depends a lot on what you argue about and how you argue.

-It is great modeling for kids to watch their parents in a spirited discussion about whether to spend the summer at the ocean or the mountains, both places they’re been to and enjoyed.
+It is excellent modeling for kids to watch their parents in a spirited discussion about whether to spend the summer at the ocean or the mountains, both places they’ve been to and enjoyed.

 Especially if: